The Facts About Car Insurance Coverage: Who’s Covered and Who’s Not

 Secured with SHA-256 Encryption

 There are certain situations in which an individual may need to obtain car insurance even though they do not have a current driver’s license.
-A parent may be unable to drive due to a medical condition such as epilepsy, a disability such as a visual impairment, or various physical limitations.
+For example, a parent may be unable to drive due to injuries or a medical condition such as epilepsy, a disability such as a visual impairment, or various physical limitations.
 Still, this parent may want to purchase a vehicle for their child once that child receives a driver’s license.
-That parent may wish to insure the vehicle and simply add the teenage son or daughter to the policy.
+In addition, that parent may wish to insure the car and add the teenage son or daughter to the policy even though they happen to be an unlicensed driver.

 Another situation occurs when a person has had their driver’s license suspended.
 Some possible reasons for a suspended license could be driving without insurance, driving under the influence of drugs or alcohol, or multiple infractions leading to many points on one’s license.

-In many cases, a person with a suspended license must obtain proof of insurance through an SR22 form before they can have their license reinstated.
+In many cases, a person with a suspended license must obtain proof of insurance through an SR22 form before having their license reinstated.
 A driver can get insurance with a suspended license, but it will cost them more money as they will be labeled a high-risk driver.

-Drivers can purchase car insurance without a license because you are insuring the car and not the driver, although policies do protect the driver’s assets and may help cover medical bills if the driver or passengers are injured.
-In most states, car insurance is required in order to register a vehicle with the state Department of Motor Vehicles.
-Therefore, if a person without a license wishes to purchase and register a vehicle they will have to obtain car insurance first.
+An unlicensed driver can also purchase auto insurance policies, because you are insuring the car and not the driver.
+However, policies protect the driver’s assets and may help cover medical bills if the driver or passengers suffer any injuries.
+In most states, car insurance is required to register a vehicle with the state Department of Motor Vehicles.
+Therefore, if a person without a license wishes to purchase and register a vehicle, they will first have to obtain car insurance, even if it’s just the minimal level of coverage required.

-Whether you have a license or not there are several steps you should follow when seeking to purchase car insurance in order to make sure you get a policy that meets your needs and does not break the bank.
+Whether you have a license or not, there are several steps you should follow when seeking to purchase car insurance in order to make sure you get a policy that meets your needs and does not break the bank.
+Just remember that cheap car insurance doesn’t always mean it’s the best.

 First, explore your options.
-Do your research and make a list of insurance companies that appear to meet your needs.
-Talk to friends and family members to get recommendations for insurance companies in your area.
+Do your research and make a list including every insurance carrier and auto insurance company that appear to meet your needs.
+Talk to friends and family members to get recommendations for auto insurers in your area.
 Also, make sure you are considering insurance companies that are licensed in your state.
 You can find this out by contacting your state department of insurance.

 Obtain quotes from several companies.
-You can do so either online or through an insurance agent or broker.
+Just make sure you’re comparing similar policies.
+If you’re looking into minimum coverage, make sure you’re doing so all across the board.
+You can do this either online or through an insurance agent or broker.
 An agent typically works for one company.
 A broker can provide you with information and quotes from several companies.
-By obtaining quotes from several companies, you can be certain you are getting the best possible price.
+By obtaining quotes from several companies, you can be sure you are getting the best possible price for your auto policy.

-After getting several quotes narrow your search down to two or three companies and find out exactly what you could expect to pay for the policy you need.
+After getting several quotes and finding an insurance rate that settles comfortably within your budget, narrow your search down to two or three companies and precisely determine what you could expect to pay for the policy you need.
 Look into discounts the insurance companies may offer.
 Read reviews of the insurance companies.

 Visit the Better Business Bureau online to see how the company you are considering is rated.
-Read information about complaints filed against the companies and their response to those complaints.
+In addition, read information about complaints filed against the companies and their response to those complaints.
+Usually if you have online access, you have the ability to look at these reviews.
+They can be located on various different online platforms.
 You may also want to visit A.M.
-Best online because they provide scores for companies based on their financial stability and other useful tips for purchasing insurance.
+Best online because they provide scores for companies based on their financial stability and other valuable tips for purchasing insurance.

-If you are purchasing car insurance without a license or with a suspended license chances are good that you will be quoted much higher rates.
+Suppose you are purchasing car insurance without a license or with a license suspension in place.
+In that case, the chances are good that you will be quoted much higher rates.
 This is because the insurance companies now will label you as high-risk.

 There are ways that even those in these situations or others without a perfect driving record can save money on car insurance: